oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 ## Step 3: Installing the ubuntu app from the Microsoft Store.
-Install Ubuntu 18.04 LTS from the Microsoft Store. **NOTE:** Using “Ubuntu” or "or Ubuntu 20.04" will NOT work.
-Only use Ubuntu 18.04.
+Install Ubuntu 18.04 LTS from the Microsoft Store.

 Once it is installed, run the app from the startup menu.
 After initializing your environment, it will ask you to create a user.
 Provide a username and password.